Pearson | PTE

 To assist candidates in their preparation, this article provides a set of IELTS Reading practice tests that replicate the actual exam's structure and difficulty levels.
 Whether one is seeking IELTS general reading practice tests or specific exam-oriented guidance, these resources offer valuable insights for all needs.
 The detailed answers and explanations provided help candidates assess and enhance their performance, making this article a valuable tool for success in the IELTS Reading section and the broader IELTS exam reading practice.

-A. The 16th and 17th centuries saw two great pioneers of modem science: Galileo and
+A. The 16th and 17th centuries saw two great pioneers of modern science: Galileo and

 Gilbert.
 The impact of their findings is eminent.
 Gilbert was the first modem scientist,